 In fact, the name isn’t even the most interesting thing about this rock that puts the, well, blow in the rocks of Blowing Rocks Preserve.

 A Story of Shells, Corals, Sands and Time

-To me, the most interesting thing about Anastasia limestone is its contrasts – it is both dramatic and modest, grand and intimate.
-You don’t have to look closely to appreciate the awesome beauty of the rocks erupting like geysers during winter storms and high tides, when Atlantic waves shoot through the blow holes and throw white ribbons of foaming sea water as high as 50 feet into the open Florida sky.
+To me, the most interesting thing about Anastasia limestone is its contrasts—it is both dramatic and modest, grand and intimate.
+You don’t have to look closely to appreciate the awesome beauty of the rocks erupting like geysers during winter storms and high tides.
+When Atlantic waves shoot through the blow holes, they throw white ribbons of foaming sea water as high as 50 feet into the open Florida sky.

 The blowing rocks at Blowing Rocks Preserve are largely the result of that happy accident and because Anastasia limestone is, as one Florida state geologist described it, a kind of “fossiliferous sandstone,” it is primarily composed of calcium carbonate from the remains of animals that lived and died here at the end of the Pleistocene.

 Calcium carbonate in the limestone is why the Blowing Rocks blow.
 Well, calcium carbonate and its tendency to erode in interesting and mysterious forms when exposed to acids in rain and sea water.
 At Blowing Rocks, the rocks blow because they have been eroded over time into wind-, wave- and rain-carved chimneys, ledges and shelves, sea stacks, caves, arches, blow holes and rocky pools.